Indian examination paper leaks

-In India, a paper leak refers to the criminal act of leaking a government recruitment or academic examination paper before the scheduled date and time of the examination.
+There have been several examples of Indian examination paper leaks, criminal acts which involve releasing a government recruitment or academic examination paper before the scheduled date and time of the examination.
 It is a form of organised crime that involves the unauthorised disclosure, access, and distribution of question papers, often for monetary gain.
 This phenomenon has become a recurring crisis, undermining the integrity of the country's education and public employment systems, affecting millions of aspirants annually.

 Mode of operation

 The execution of a paper leak is often a sophisticated operation involving a nexus of corrupt officials, coaching centre owners, printing press staff, and middlemen.
 The chain of events typically follows a pattern.
 The leak can originate at multiple points in the examination supply chain, such as from staff at the printing press with access to master copies, during the transportation and storage of papers, or from bribed officials at the examination centres who open sealed packets prematurely.
 Once the paper is obtained, it is rapidly distributed through a clandestine network.
 Unscrupulous coaching institutes often play a pivotal role in selling the paper to their students for exorbitant sums, ranging from a few lakh to tens of lakh rupees.
 Digital channels like WhatsApp and Telegram are used for mass distribution.
 Finally, the aspirants who buy the paper are often gathered at a secret location a day before the exam, where they are made to memorise the answers before being released just hours before the examination begins.